mar-sss/swi1-2017-even-git/mar-sss.md

-Your favorite fruit: ...
+Your favorite fruit: banana

 Your favorite city: Helsinki

-Your favorite vegetable: ...
+Your favorite vegetable: tomatoes

 Your favorite color: ...

-Your favorite icecream: ...
+Your favorite icecream: lemon flavour

 Your favorite season: ...